View from the summit looking north and down at Refuge Napoléon du Col d'Izoard.

 The southern route begins in Guillestre and is a long climb by French Alps standards at 18 miles (29 km).
 Due to the 1,200’ of descent along the way, the average grade for the southern approach to the Col pencils out at a pedestrian 4.3%, yet there is a quarter mile 13% stretch and mile of double digit climbing at 10.4%.
 In spite of the fact that you will not “suffer” up this one (no one will be yelling “assassins” to the race director at the finish), both routes to the top are scenic and highly regarded bike climbs of France.

 Col d’Izoard is a famous climb in the southeastern Hautes-Alpes Department near the French/Italian border.
-There is a northern (Briancon) and southern (near Chateau-Ville-Vielle) to the famous col which sits at an elevation of 7,748 and has a gift and small snack shop at the top.
+There is a northern route (Briancon) and southern route (near Chateau-Ville-Vielle) to the famous col, which sits at an elevation of 7,748 and has a gift and small snack shop at the top.
 The southern approach passes Casse déserte (“deserted wreck”) just below the summit, an area of jagged rock and barren, lunar-like, landscape and a famous backdrop to many Tour de France ascents to summit finishes.

 Gino Bartali, stage 14 July 22, 1938 TdF

 Bartali wins 1938 Tour (148:29:12 / 18:27 margin)

 There are wonderful hairpins over the last three miles of both the northern and southern ascents, exceptional views, and a memorial to Fausto Coppi and Louison Bobet (the only man to win a stage featuring Col d’Izoard three times; Coppi did that twice) at the Col.